 - 2nd year: One quarter as T.A. (leading 1-2 discussion sections of undergraduate literature)

-- 4th/5th years: Two quarters of teaching, including the possibility of TA'ing or teaching an undergraduate tutorial.
+- 3rd/4th/5th years: Two quarters of teaching, including the possibility of TA'ing or teaching a WISE course.

 All candidates for the Ph.D. degree must demonstrate a reading knowledge of two foreign languages.
 One language requirement must be completed during the first year of study.
 The second language must be completed before the oral examination in the third year.